mxkopy/GTA-V-Driver/README.md

 * A mapping from controller input space to acceleration in game space
 * Whether or not the controller input will result in a crash

 The model should run quite fast, so I've tried to encode as much of this information as possible into the architecture.
-The plan is to do this as much as possible to avoid 'LiDAR' (i.e. depth mapping and such).
+The hope is to avoid 'LiDAR' methods (i.e. depth mapping and such).

 # Dependencies
 * ScriptHookV.dll